tom-mi/python-async2v/docs/tutorial/02_synchronous_filter.rst

 We start with the result of the previous chapter, a simple app with a debug display & a video source.

+The code examples included in this chapter are available as ready-to-run examples under ``examples/tutorial/02_*.py``.

 Add a synchronous filter
 ------------------------